MrClogsworthYT/Game-Haxe/README.md

 haxelib run lime rebuild systools [windows, mac, linux]
 ```

-If you are going to be releasing the source code of a mod with this integration, you need to place a few things into `Project.xml`.
+you need to place a few things into `Project.xml`.
 ### Place these into `Project.xml`:
 ```xml
 <haxelib name="tentools" />